If it constantly feels like your

 Of course, it may be something your partner does without realizing it's unfair.
 If it's bothering you, be sure to bring it to their attention, and give them a

-They Make All The Decisions
+chance to change.
+2 They Make All The Decisions

 If you're in a balanced relationship, you'll both have a say in how your lives play out, from the big things — like where you'll live — to the small things — like where you'll go out to eat.